 Generate Your Own Exclusive Leads

 So, is Angi worth it for contractors?
 Not really.

-Signing up with Angie’s List might not be a great business decision, but the good news is that you don’t need them (or companies like Angi) to start generating your own exclusive leads!
+Signing up with Angie’s List might not be a great business decision, but the good news is that you don’t need them (or companies like Angi) for exclusive lead generation and lead management!
 We’ve already created huge lists of lead generation ideas for contractors, roofers, towing companies, landscapers, plumbers and HVAC specialists, but these are the basics you need to remember:

 - Start with a professionally designed website.